VicDominguez/zspotify/README.md

 ### What do I do if I see "Your session has been terminated"?

 If you see this, don't worry!
 Just try logging back in.
 If you see the incorrect username or password error, reset your password and you should be able to log back in and continue using Spotify.

+### My credentials file is not working, how can I fix it?

+If your credentials.json file is not working, please have a look to the following [issue](https://github.com/kokarare1212/librespot-python/issues/277).

 ### Contributing